-The inaugural Measure Q Vision Plan (2025-2030) was developed between March and October 2025 by the project team, consisting of staff from the County of Santa Cruz Parks Department, and the Office of Response, Recovery, and Resilience, with support from PlaceWorks and Matt Freeman Consulting.
-The process centered on broad and inclusive engagement from stakeholder organizations and the community to ensure that key practitioner and community priorities guided the plan's development.
+The inaugural Measure Q Vision Plan (2025-2030) was developed between March and October 2025 by the project team, made up of Santa Cruz County Parks Department and the Office of Response, Recovery, and Resilience, with support from PlaceWorks and Matt Freeman Consulting.
+The process centered on broad and inclusive engagement from stakeholder organizations and community to ensure that key practitioner and community priorities guided the plan's development.